Blown Away (Carrie Underwood song)

 "Blown Away" is a song by American recording artist Carrie Underwood, taken from her fourth studio album of the same name (2012).
 The song served as the album's second single on July 9, 2012, through Arista Nashville.
-Written by Chris Tompkins and Josh Kear, who previously wrote Underwood's single "Before He Cheats" (2006-2007), "Blown Away" is a country pop song with lyrics addressing the story of a daughter locking herself in a storm cellar while her alcoholic father is passed out on the couch in the path of a tornado.
+Written by Chris Tompkins and Josh Kear, who previously wrote Underwood's single "Before He Cheats" (2006), "Blown Away" is a country pop song; the lyrics are about a young woman who locks herself in a storm cellar while her abusive, alcoholic father is passed out on the couch in the path of a tornado.
 Producer Mark Bright drew inspiration from 1980s music.

 Upon its release, "Blown Away" was met with positive reviews from music critics, who considered it to be the musical highlight of the album.
 The song's content and production received particular praise, as critics felt it confirmed the album's darker mood which Underwood had mentioned prior to its release.
 Commercially, "Blown Away" was successful.
 In the United States, it became her 13th number one hit on the Billboard Country Airplay chart, and also reached number 20 on the Hot 100.
 It also charted in Canada and the United Kingdom.
 It won several awards, including two Grammy Awards, for Best Country Song and Best Country Solo Performance.
 The song has since been certified 4× platinum by the RIAA.

 The accompanying music video was directed by Randee St. Nicholas.
 Underwood said that when she heard first the song, she already had ideas of a possible video for it.
 She wanted it to be a dark Wizard of Oz in 2012.
 It earned her an award for Video of the Year at the 2013 CMT Music Awards.
 The video was nominated for Music Video of the Year at the 2013 Country Music Association Awards.
 Underwood has performed "Blown Away" in a number of live appearances, including at the 2012 Billboard Music Awards, the 55th Annual Grammy Awards, and two years in a row at the Country Music Association Awards.
 It was also performed as the encore of the Blown Away Tour (2012–13).